Interact with your chain

 Base layer is an Ethereum network (e.g., Sepolia)

-Once you have the accounts with funds on the L1 base layer, you can do a deposit via the bridge to your ZK chain, and start interacting with your ZK chain using the L2 funded account.
+Once you have the accounts with funds on the L1 base layer, you can do a deposit via the bridge to your ZKsync chain, and start interacting with your ZKsync chain using the L2 funded account.

 Using your chain RPC